DuskWasHere/dusk-obsidian-vault/README.md

 - Concept Inspiration and Reference can be found inside the vault.
 - For current version and support: **[Discord](https://discord.gg/RTUTePmQt4)** | **[Buy Me a Coffee](https://buymeacoffee.com/dusk_was_here)**

-### Legacy vs Current Version
-**Legacy (this repo):** Full vault system, PARA + Zettelkasten, all-in-one approach
-**Current (Discord):** Modular components, faster performance, choose only what you need

-The philosophy evolved from "here's everything" to "build exactly what you want."

 ### Demo
 ![0](Media/demo.gif)